Fire and Darkness

 Fire and Darkness is a cancelled three-dimensional real-time strategy video game developed by Singularity Software.
 The game consists of a player controlling one of two factions, and their main mission is to defeat the enemy faction to secure the planet's resources.

-The game's development started in 1996 and lasted for three years, with developers working mostly on summer.
+The game's development started in 1996 and lasted for three years, with developers working mostly during the summer.
 Although the project was incomplete, it became the first game to win the Seumas McNally Grand Prize at the Independent Games Festival of 1999.
 The development team invested time, but no money into the project.
 However, the game was later cancelled indefinitely.
 There has since been talk of a future port, using a modern engine.

 Gameplay

 The player controls one of two factions, and their main mission is to defeat the enemy faction to secure the planet's resources.
 To accomplish this mission, the player spends resources (defined in-game as terajoules) to build combat units and facilities used to engage in war against their opponents, or to produce more resources.
 According to the demo released by Singularity Software, five planets were featured in the game, and both factions shared the same type of combat units and facilities.

 The game incorporates a player-controlled camera system.
 Combat units (both ground units and aircraft) have inertia.
 The player can make their units move anywhere in the map, given that Fire and Darkness is not designed using a grid-like system like other contemporary games such as Warcraft II.